 The business logic that validates data, maintains security and permissions and executes other business processes might be stored on the client or the server.

 #2.
-Three-tier E-commerce Architecture
+Three-tier AWS E-commerce Architecture

 Despite the two-tier architecture’s simplicity may be appealing to some organizations, others may require more features.